graphql-python/graphene-pydantic/CONTRIBUTING.md

 pip install -e .[dev]
 ```

-This will install the repo version of enforcer and then install the development
+This will install the repo version of `graphene-pydantic` and then install the
-dependencies.
+development dependencies.
 Once that has completed, you can start developing.

 ## Contributor License Agreement